🇺🇸 AST SpaceMobile BlueBird Satellites

 BlueBirds 8, 9, 10

-Expected to ship to launch site approximately 30 days post-BlueBird 7.
-AST SpaceMobile maintains its 2026 target of roughly one launch every one to two months, working toward 45–60 satellites in orbit by year-end.
-BlueBirds through BB32 are in production.
+Launched 17 June 2026 on a SpaceX Falcon 9 from Cape Canaveral — AST SpaceMobile's first Falcon 9 BlueBird mission.
+These Block 2 satellites are built to deliver close to double the peak data speeds of the Block 1 BlueBirds.
+AST maintains its target of roughly one launch every one to two months, working toward about 45 satellites in orbit by year-end; BlueBirds through BB32 are in production.

 BLUEBIRD FAQ